juxor/afaq/markdown/secI1.md

 _"has risen almost 50 percent since 1973.
-Yet the growing concentration of income in the hands of a small minority had proceeded so rapidly that we're not sure whether the typical American has gained anything from rising productivity."_ This means that wealth have flooded upwards, and _"the lion's share of economic growth in America over the past thirty years has gone to a small, wealthy minority."_ [**The Conscience of a Liberal**, p.
+Yet the growing concentration of income in the hands of a small minority had proceeded so rapidly that we're not sure whether the typical American has gained anything from rising productivity."_ This means that wealth has flooded upwards, and _"the lion's share of economic growth in America over the past thirty years has gone to a small, wealthy minority."_ [**The Conscience of a Liberal**, p.
 124 and p.
 244]